skrusche63/spark-arules/README.md

 ### Data Sources

-The Reactive Association Analysis Engine supports a rapidly increasing list of applicable data sources to discover content, product, service or state rules.
-Content rules specify which e.g. articles from online publishers are often read or viewed together, whereas product and service rules provide valuable insights for retailers.
-States are short for customer states used to describe customer behavior, and state rules specify which frequent behavioral patterns customers show.
+The Reactive Association Analysis Engine supports a rapidly increasing list of applicable data sources.
 Below is a list of data sources that are already supported or will be supported in the near future:

 #### Elasticsearch